 Some common symptoms of bladder cancer include:

-- blood in your urine
+- Blood in your urine

-- pain when you urinate
+- Pain when you urinate

-- having to urinate more often than usual
+- Having to urinate more often than usual

-However, these symptoms can also be signs of bladder problems that aren’t cancerous.
+These symptoms can also be signs of bladder problems that aren’t cancerous.
 If you have these symptoms, make sure to see your doctor.

-Bladder Cancer Resources and Support
+Bladder Cancer Resources & Support

 - Connect with our Cancer Support Helpline by phone or online via our live chat service.
 Our experienced Helpline staff are here to offer free navigation for cancer patients or their loved ones.